mkiziltay/Latest_Film_List_Api/README.md

-# Latest Film List Api with RecyclerView
+# Latest Film List Api with RecyclerView on And.
+Studio
 * creating a list from latest film api url with recyclerview